quimeygalli/Noted/README.md

 The whole app follows the MaterialUI aesthetic, with rounded corners, pastel colors, a modern font, and a simple, minimalistic UI.

-The basic idea for the UI was to have a similar feel to Samsung Notes, so a grid instead of a LazyList felt like the obvious choice.
+The basic idea for the menu UI was to have a similar feel to Samsung Notes, an app that i use daily, so a grid instead of a LazyList felt like the obvious choice.
 A FloatingActionButton for adding and saving notes was also a must have.

+As for the creation of notes, because of my technical skills and knowledge about the technologies, i aimed for a simplistic and familiar set of actions (similar to SQL's CRUD).
+Create note, read note, edit note, delete note.
+Nothing else.

+---

+### Challenges:

+The Android developing world is a complex and everchanging one.
+3 year old StackOverflow questions don't work anymore because, as phones change every year, technologies have to follow them.
+The documentation from the official AndroidDeveloper webpage is also unclear in some cases.
+All of this led to long afternoons of diving into a loophole of asking questions both in online forums and AI chats.
+This was frustrating but also a great learning experience, full of difficult challenges to overcome and an accomplishment sensation whenever i got over them.